1. Solid State substitute for a Gas Regulator Valve

 This circuit is used to provide a regulated 300V supply in a homebrew version of a Heathkit HP23 PSU.

-The 6AS7 is an equivalent to the 6080 low Ra dual triode.
+The 6AS7 is an equivalent of the 6080 low anode resistance dual triode.
 Individual isolated heater supplies are required for the 6080 and 12AX7 because of the high voltages on each cathode and the limited heater cathode break down voltages.

 Grid stoppers have been provided to aid the high frequency stability and ensure that the circuit is not affected by the present of local RF fields.

-Plenty of ventillation is required for the 6080 and a small computer fan could be used to quietly move the air around this valve.
+Plenty of ventillation is required for the 6080 and a small computer fan could be used to quietly move the air around this valve with DC derived from one of the heater supplies.

 A surge limiter is used with the PSU to control the inrush current at switch on -